J-Alejandro-Gamba-S/Similarity-rsa-project/README.md

 All model citations and methodological descriptions are detailed in the **main manuscript** and **supplementary materials**.

-Thanks to the PAC Lab at the University of Florida for their continued support and insightful feedback throughout the project.
+Thanks to the PAC (Perception, Attention, and Consciousness) Lab at the University of Florida for their continued support and insightful feedback throughout the project.

 ---